The university remains open and is actively engaged in maintaining the safest possible learning and work environment.

 Students: Students seeking approval for their internships begin the process by speaking to their academic department.

 Faculty: Faculty approving internships must have access to the Internship Inventory.
+If you need to gain access or adjust your permissions to the Internship Inventory, please contact the Signature Authority for your department.
 Having trouble signing into the Internship Inventory?
-Contact Sharon Jensen, email@example.com or call extension 2832.
+Contact Les Miller, firstname.lastname@example.org or call extension 2879.

 Signature Authority and Dean Approval: All faculty with Signature Authority have access to approve internships through the Internship Inventory, can sign the Internship Contract, and can move a record on for Dean Approval once the departmental requirements have been satisfied.